TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Our Approach

 Given a monitoring period defined by $t_r$ time windows, our trend prediction is fundamentally based on the distances between the subsequence of the stream $\mathbf{\hat{s}}_{d}$ representing $d$'s popularity curve from its upload until $t_r$, $\mathbf{\hat{s}}_{d}^{[1:t_r]}$, and the centroid of each class.
 To respect shifting invariants, we consider all possible starting windows $t_s$ in each centroid time series when computing distances.
 That is, given a centroid $\mathbf{c}_{D_i}$, we consider all values from 1 to $ |\mathbf{c}_{D_i}| - t_r$, where $ |\mathbf{c}_{D_i}|$ is the number of time windows in $\mathbf{c}_{D_i}$.
 Specifically, the probability that a new object $d$ belongs to class $D_i$, given $D_i$'s centroid, the monitoring period $t_r$ and a starting window $t_s$, is:

-where superscript $[x$:$y]$ ($x \leq y$) is a moving window slicing operator (see Table \ref{tab:notation}).
-As in \cite{Nikolov2012,Pinto2013,Coates2012}, we assume that probabilities are inversely proportional to the exponential function of the distance between both series, given by function $dist$ (Equation \ref{eq:dist}), normalizing them afterwards to fall in the 0 to 1 range (here omitted for simplicity).
+where $[x$:$y]$ ($x \leq y$) is a moving window slicing operator (see Table \ref{tab:notation}).
+As in \citep{Chen2013,Pinto2013,Coates2012}, we assume that probabilities are inversely proportional to the exponential function of the distance between both series, given by function $dist$ (Equation \ref{eq:dist}), normalizing them afterwards to fall in the 0 to 1 range (here omitted for simplicity).
 Figure~\ref{fig:exprob} shows an illustrative example of how both time series would be aligned for probability computation\footnote{In case $|\mathbf{c}_{D_i}| < |\mathbf{\hat{s}}_{d}^{[1:t_r]}|$, we try all possible alignments of $\mathbf{c}_{D_i}$ with $\mathbf{\hat{s}}_{d}^{[1:t_r]}$.}.
+That is, for time series of different lengths, we slice a consecutive range of the largest time series so that it has the size of the smallest one.
+Every slice possible is considered (starting from 1 to $|\mathbf{\hat{s}}_{d}^{[1:t_r]}|$) and we keep the slice with the smallest distance when computing probabilities.

 With Equation \ref{eq:prob}, we could build a classifier that simply picks the class with highest probability.
 But this would require $t_s$ and $t_r$ to be fixed.
 As shown in Figure~\ref{fig:ex}, different time series may need different monitoring periods (different values of $t_s$ and $t_r$), depending on the required confidence.